zouhairaa/elec/rapport/README.md

-# LM2596 Module Characterization - GitHub
+# LM2596 Module Characterization - Bench experiments

 > **Goal:** Full characterization of a pre-assembled LM2596 chinese buck converter module for publication on GitHub.
 >